rwanderc/blog/content/posts/2015-12-27-java-bit-shift-and-bitwise-operators.markdown

 * `0100 0000 0000 0000` represents B >> 1, which is 16384;
 * `0010 0000 0000 0000` represents B >> 1, which is 8192;

-It results in always producing a positive value, which is the square root of the absolute value of C.
+It results in always producing a positive value, which is half the absolute value of C.

 ### Shift Peculiarities

-Shifts in binary representations are shortcuts to calculate powers of 2 and square roots, ONLY IF it does not modify the most significant bit.
+Shifts in binary representations are shortcuts to calculate multiplications and divisions by 2, ONLY IF it does not modify the most significant bit.

-When shifting A to the left in one position, if the most significant bit is not modified, the result will be `A^2`.
-When shifting A to the right in one position, if the most significant bit is not modified, the result will be `sqrt(A)`.
+When shifting A to the left in one position, if the most significant bit is not modified, the result will be 2A.
+When shifting A to the right in one position, if the most significant bit is not modified, the result will be A/2.

 [twos-complement]: /twos-complement

 [unix-permissions]: https://en.wikipedia.org/wiki/File_system_permissions